lateralblast/lunar/README.md

 ```
 Usage: ./lunar.sh [OPTIONS...]

  -a | --audit         Run in audit mode (for Operating Systems - no changes made to system)
  -A | --fullaudit     Run in audit mode (for Operating Systems - no changes made to system)
                       [includes home directory and filesystem checks which take some time]
  -b | --backups       List backup files
  -B | --basedir       Base directory for work
  -c | --distro        Distro/Code name (used with docker/multipass)
  -C | --shell         Run docker-compose testing suite (drops to shell in order to do more testing)
- -e | --host         Run in audit mode on external host (for Operating Systems - no changes made to system)
  -d | --dockeraudit   Run in audit mode (for Docker - no changes made to system)
  -D | --dockertests   List all Docker functions available to selective mode
+ -e | --host          Run in audit mode on external host (for Operating Systems - no changes made to system)
+ -E | --hash          Password hash
  -f | --action        Action (e.g delete - used with multipass)
  -F | --tempfile      Temporary file to use for operations
  -g | --giturl        Git URL for code to copy to container
+ -G | --wheelgroup    Set wheel group
  -h | --help          Display help
  -H | --usage         Display usage
+ -i | --anacron       Enable/Disable anacron
  -k | --kubeaudit     Run in audit mode (for Kubernetes - no changes made to system)
  -l | --lockdown      Run in lockdown mode (for Operating Systems - changes made to system)
  -L | --fulllock      Run in lockdown mode (for Operating Systems - changes made to system)
                       [includes home directory and filesystem checks which take some time]
  -m | --machine       Create and run in a VM (docker/multipass)
  -M | --workdir       Set work directory
  -n | --ansible       Output ansible code segments
  -o | --name          Set docker/multipass OS or container name
  -O | --osinfo        Print OS information
  -p | --previous      Show previous versions of file
  -S | --unixtests     List all UNIX functions available to selective mode
  -r | --region        Specify AWS region
  -R | --testinfo      Print information for a specific test
  -s | --select        Run in selective mode (only run tests you want to)
  -t | --tag           Set docker tag
  -T | --tempdir       Set temp directory
  -u | --undo          Undo lockdown (for Operating Systems - changes made to system)
  -v | --verbose       Verbose mode [used with -a and -A]
                       [Provides more information about the audit taking place]
  -w | --awsaudit      Run in audit mode (for AWS - no changes made to system)
  -W | --awstests      List all AWS functions available to selective mode
  -V | --version       Display version
  -x | --awsrec        Run in recommendations mode (for AWS - no changes made to system)
  -z | --lockselect    Run specified audit function in lockdown mode
  -Z | --changes       Show changes previously made to system

 ```